korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/Java17MasterClass.md

 ### [a.
 Exception Handling]()
 ### [b.
 Using Files and Paths Classes]()

-    * Checked vs Unchecked Exceptions
-    * Try with Research and finally clause
-    * Files and Paths
     * Reading Input Files
     * Writing Data to a File
     * BufferedWrite, FileWriter, and PrintWriter